St Edward’s School, Summertown, Oxford

-There are currently 12 single-sex boarding houses, five for girls and seven for boys, with a mix of around 60 boarding and day pupils, with a co-ed boarding house coming soon.
+There are currently 12 single-sex boarding houses, five for girls and seven for boys, with a mix of around 60 boarding and day pupils, with the co-ed boarding house coming in 2020.
 I’ve been around a lot of so-so boarding houses, but these push the boat out, particularly the more recent girls’ boarding house build that, frankly, looks like it should be on Grand Designs.
 The new House will offer places to boys until Fifth Form (Y9-11) and goes co-ed in the Sixth Form (Y12-13).

 I wouldn’t describe Teddies as quirky – it has a 150 year tradition, and has a strong Christian ethos (the chapel is central to the school), but I would say that it feels progressive, particularly with its IB offering.
 The recent architecture additions are forward-looking – the Science Block, for example, is run partly on solar power and looks wonderfully futuristic in parts and the new library and study centre, below, will look cool.